vlabo/PIOS/README.md

 **Here is a great tutorial:**
 https://github.com/bztsrc/raspi3-tutorial

-**And uploading the kernel from the serial connections is possible because of this repository:**
+**And uploading the kernel from UART is possible because of this repository:**
 https://github.com/mrvn/raspbootin

 ## Dependencies